samathaluca/fallen/README.md

 - I would want to know that anyone may visit the site and complete the forms to get the benefits of gratitude and usefulness.
 - I do not want to spend too long filling in forms or struggle to submit them.
 - I have previously found professionals and well meaning help made me more dependent as their choices become more important than my own.
-- I have seen the faiings of currently available treatments and would like to support data collection to help develop new strategies.
+- I have seen the failings of currently available treatments and would like to support data collection to help develop new strategies.
 - I felt seized by the choices made by professionals for me.
 How can anyone who does not understand that feeling of desperation really help?

 #### Professionals/Business Users